contributte/forms/.docs/README.md

 ## Application Form Factory

-ApplicationFormFactory returns instance of Nette\Application\UI\Form.
-It should be used instead of StandaloneFormFactory if [nette/application](https://github.com/nette/application) is installed.
+ApplicationFormFactory returns instance of `Nette\Application\UI\Form`.
+It should be used in place of StandaloneFormFactory if [nette/application](https://github.com/nette/application) is installed.

 ```yaml
 extensions: